The Invisible (2007 film): Plot

-Corrupt police Detective Larson seems close to putting together the whole truth, and implies that once he finds Annie he will be able to pin the robberies and murder on Marcus.
+Detective Larson searches out Marcus, questioning him on what he knows about Annie Newton.
 Since Marcus is still on parole, Detective Larson tells him that even being associated with the murder could send him back to prison.
 Marcus decides to get involved and kidnaps Pete, forcing him to lead him to Nick's body so they can move it to another location.
 He conspires to kill Annie and arranges to meet with her.
 Annie calls Pete to the meeting place as well, who is under surveillance by the police.
 Distraught, Pete pens a suicide note and takes an overdose of pills to commit suicide as Nick frantically watches, begging him not to do it.
-Before Pete can fully die and starts to leave his body, Nick confronts him since they can see one another.
+Before Pete can fully die and start to leave his body, Nick confronts him since they can see one another.
 Pete desperately tries to apologize as police close in.
 As Annie flees from both Marcus and the police, Nick yells at her and she hears him for the first time.

 Although the two cannot have a conversation, she hears some of his voice in her head and can sense his presence.
 Annie feels her actions weighing on her conscience and stops to visit Nick's room to get a sense of who he is.
-The two realize that they were similar and, given different circumstances, the two could have been close.
+The two realize that they were similar, and, given different circumstances, the two could have been close.
 Diane catches Annie in his room, and she flees.
 She returns to the woods to find Nick's body, only to see that it has been moved.
 She confronts Pete and Marcus to learn the body's location.
-Marcus tells her, but shoots her in the stomach as she leaves.
-She shoots Marcus in return, and calls the police to tell them where to find Nick.
+Marcus tells her but shoots her in the stomach as she leaves.
+She shoots Marcus in return and calls the police to tell them where to find Nick.
 Nick's body is found in a dam and is saved.
-After visiting him in the hospital, Annie dies from her wounds.
+After visiting him in the hospital, Annie passes away from her wounds just as Nick reawakens.

-After leaving the hospital, Nick meets Annie's younger brother, Victor, flying his model plane at the park.
-They both commemorate Annie by writing her a message on top of the plane and flying it across the river bank.
+After leaving the hospital, Nick meets Annie's younger brother, Victor, flying his model plane alone at the park.
+They both commemorate Annie by writing her a message on top of the plane and flying it across the riverbank.